Investor Relations

 (14) Risks associated with the execution of management strategy

-Targets set for each fiscal year within a Medium-term Plan represent future forecasts expressing the Company’s management targets.
-The ability of the Group to implement these initiatives and achieve these targets could be affected by the risks outlined in (1) to (13) above and other uncertainties.
-Notable uncertainties include harsher than expected competition and the resulting decline in market prices, failures of research and development investments, changing customer needs, poor performance of alliances, changes exceeding expectations in medical systems in Japan and overseas, as well as the emergence of risk concerning overseas business expansion and foreign exchange rate volatility.
+The targets set for each fiscal year within the Medium-term Plan represent future forecasts reflecting the Group’s management targets.
+The Group’s ability to implement these initiatives and achieve the targets may be affected by the risks outlined in points (1) to (13) above, as well as other uncertainties.
+Notable uncertainties include intensified competition resulting in market price declines beyond expectations, failures in research and development investments, evolving customer needs, underperformance of alliances, unexpected changes in medical systems both in Japan and overseas, and potential risks associated with overseas business expansion and foreign exchange rate volatility.